-Restricted items: Materials which cannot be placed on reserve are items borrowed through ILL, class notes, papers, coursepacks, anthologies, copies of exams, or multiple copies of articles.
+Restricted items: Materials which cannot be placed on reserve include items borrowed through interlibrary loan, class notes, papers, coursepacks, anthologies, copies of exams, or multiple copies of articles.
 Instructors may submit personal copies of books or one copy of journal articles.

 |# of students||1 - 15||16 - 30||31 - 50||51 - 75||> 76|

 * Ordering decisions are made at the discretion of the subject selector and may be based on available funding.
 Books are not ordered from the book store, and depending on availability, orders could take up to 8 weeks.
 There is a processing stage that may further delay getting the books placed on reserve.
 Confirm that the material is available before making assignments for your class.